rulewis/journey-optimizer.en/help/using/configuration/retries.md

 ![](../assets/retries-edition.png)

-## Retry duration {#retry-duration}
+## Message retry duration {#retry-duration}

 Retries will be performed for **3.5 days** from the time the message was added to the email queue.

 The minimum delay between retries and the maximum number of retries to be performed are <!--managed by the Enhanced MTA,--> based on how well an IP is performing, both historically and currently at a given domain.

-After 3.5 days, any message in the retry queue will be removed from the queue and sent back as a bounce.
+After 3.5 days, any message in the retry queue will be removed from the queue and sent back as a bounce.<!--???-->